Finding the Right Therapist & Why (F)It Matters Most

 A strong match affects everything: how safe you feel, how much you’re willing to open up, and how confident you are in the process.
 In fact, up to 45% of therapy outcomes are tied to the relationship itself.

 That connection is called the "therapeutic alliance".
 And it can’t be faked.
-It comes from feeling seen, heard, respected — and knowing that your therapist isn’t just listening, but truly understands you.
+It comes from feeling seen, heard, and respected, knowing that your therapist isn’t just listening, but truly understands you.

 If you’ve ever thought "therapy doesn’t work for me", chances are the therapist just wasn’t a good match.
-That’s more common than people think — and totally fixable.
+That’s more common than people think, and totally fixable.

 "The most important thing is the relationship between you and your therapist." – NHS Inform